ryanblakely/ryanblakely.com/src/posts/how-i-built-magfinder-using-react-and-python.md

 <section>
 ## Problem 🛑

 I enjoy reading independent magazines, but they're difficult to find.
 Not many bookstores carry them.
 And there aren't many websites promoting new releases.
+I want to make it easy to find new independent magazines.

 </section>